grexor/pybio/README.md

 ### Quick Start

-One of the main strenghts of pybio is genomic loci search for diverse annotated features (genes -> transcripts -> exons + 5UTR + 3UTR).
+pybio is strongly integrated with Ensembl and provides genomic loci search for diverse annotated features (genes -> transcripts -> exons + 5UTR + 3UTR).

 Let's say we are interested in the human genome.
 First download and prepare the genome with a single command: